-Many of the jackets tested feature an exterior face that is fuzzy and unfortunately stick to layers.
+Many of the jackets tested feature an exterior face that is fuzzy, and unfortunately, stick to layers.
 However, some do better than others.
 The North Face TKA Glacier 1/4 Zip is our favorite with a very tightly knit but thin construction.
-It's very easy to slide another layer on top of with ease.
-Assuming you get the right size, and it's not too tight, you can do the same with any base layer.
+It's very easy to slide another layer on top.
+You can do the same with any base layer if you get the right size and it's not too tight.

-Roomier jackets like the Columbia Benton options are super easy to layer overtop thicker layers.
+Roomier jackets like the Columbia Benton Springs options are super easy to layer over top thicker layers.
 The Columbia Fast Trek II and Amazon Essentials Full-Zip Polar Fleece are two lightweight jackets that can easily be layered as well.
-Those that didn't so well are bulkier or have a very fuzzy exterior or interior.
+Those that didn't layer well were bulkier or had a very fuzzy exterior or interior.

-When assessing mobility, we took each out on an adventure to see how it moves with the body.
+We took each out on an adventure to see how it moves with the body when assessing mobility.
 We took them climbing, hiking, and even did yoga in each.
 We also wore each while climbing on our homemade indoor wall to see how it moves with the body and stretches.

 Heavier jackets like the Columbia Benton Springs ¼ button and full-zip also move with the body but in a different way.
 Both are bulkier than the lightweight options, so they hang off the body, more than stretching and moving with it.
 You could run or hike in this fleece, but just know that the material is a little more rigid as it's thicker, but it'll still stretch more than heavyweight options.